Learn How to Use Effective, Lesser-Known Toxin Binders

 Humic acid adsorbs heavy metals, including cadmium and lead, and binds glyphosate, a pervasive agricultural pesticide that contaminates conventionally-grown fruits and vegetables, our air, and our water.
 (16)(17)(18) Humic and fulvic acids also bind organic toxins such as benzo(a)pyrene, a chemical found in coal tar, tobacco smoke, and charred meats, and pentachlorophenol, a pesticide and disinfectant.
 (19)

 For much of human history, we have consumed humic and fulvic acids unintentionally on vegetables grown in nutrient-rich earth.
 However, this practice has abated as our soils have become increasingly nutrient-depleted due to intensive agriculture.
 Fortunately, humic and fulvic acid supplements are now available on the market.
-Read on to learn more about a highly effective toxin binder, GI detox, that contains humic and fulvic acids.
+Both the Biotoxin Binder (pictured above) and the G.I.
+Detox binder (below) are high-quality products that contain fluvic and humic acid.

 Given the number of toxin binders available on the market, how do you choose the best binders to fit your needs?